Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Is areola odor surgery safe?
 Will it affect nipple sensitivity?

-Extremely safe with zero sensitivity impact.
+Designed to preserve sensation, with individual results that may vary.
 Dr. Liu has over a decade of specialty experience.
-The surgery precisely targets only the apocrine gland layer under the skin, completely avoiding the nerves that control nipple sensation.
+The surgery precisely targets only the apocrine gland layer under the skin and is designed to spare the nerves that control nipple sensation.
 Many patients report that after resolving the odor concern, their intimate life quality actually improves significantly.

 Will there be visible scarring after surgery?